cla1994/My-iOS-and-iPadOS-applications-Privacy-Policy/README.md

 I have realized two projects:

-- An iOS app to collect various objects (cards, toys...) and make audio recordings for iPhone and iPad
+- An iOS app to collect various objects (cards, toys...) and make audio recordings, named "Favorite Collections" for iPhone and iPad

 - An iOS app to collect coins, named "My personal coin collection" for iPhone